 Awesome job!

-Now, let’s use JavaScript to control our button, like using a remote to turn off a toy!
-JavaScript is like a helper that listens for your commands.
+Now, let’s use the coding language JavaScript to control our button, like using a remote to turn off a toy!
+To disable a button dynamically, use JavaScript.
+JavaScript is like a helper that listens for your commands and takes action.
 Here’s the code:

 Disabled JavaScript Button